Gnot727/Study-Findr/README.md

 # Study-Findr

-A web application for finding and organizing study groups.
+A web application that helps students find and organize study groups based on courses, subjects, and availability.

+## 📋 Overview

+Study-Findr connects students who want to study together.
+Built with React for the frontend and Flask for the backend API, with MongoDB for data storage.

-## Project Structure
+## 🚀 Project Structure

 - `api/` - Flask backend server (Python)
 - `studyfront/` - React frontend application

-## Quick Start
+## ⚡ Quick Start

 ### Initial Setup (First Time Only)